Welcome to the GamePlan Membership Area

 Click Buttons Below to Stay in Membership Area

 Welcome Member -- These Ad Groups Topics show how to run the right ads to your best customers.
 See step-by-step instructions and strategies.
 Settings, GamePlan, Tune Bids & Test Ads also have Member Topics at the bottom of their pages.

 ...
 Learn 7 Ways to Target Your Customers

 Ad Groups are the basic building blocks in AdWords.
-GamePlan shows how to build PRECISE Ad Groups, which dramatically lower costs and keep you in control.
+To run an Ad, you build an Ad Group.
+When someone puts the Keywords inside an Ad Group into Google search, Google runs an Ad from the same Ad Group, if your Bid is high enough.
+GamePlan shows how to build PRECISE Ad Groups, which dramatically lower costs and keeps you in control.